-If you are applying under a) or b) above, you need to take this form to the school of employment for the school to complete part B. You then need to return the completed form by 15 January 2022 to be included in the normal point of entry allocations made on 16 April 2021.
+If you are applying under a) or b) above, you need to take this form to the school of employment for the school to complete part B. You then need to return the completed form by 15 January 2023 (primary) and 31 October 2022 (secondary) to be included in the normal point of entry allocations made on 17 April 2023 (primary) and 1 March 2023 (secondary).
 Forms received after this date will still be considered but will not be included within the first allocation round.
 For an in-year admission to any year group, the form should be submitted with the application form.
 Return the form to: School Admissions Team, Community Learning and Commissioning THE3, BCP Council, Town Hall, St Stephen's Road, Bournemouth, BH2 6DY